cjappl/radsan/RUST_RFC.md

 In clang, a function marked `[[clang::nonblocking]]` is the restricted execution context.  **In these `nonblocking` functions, two broad sets of actions are disallowed:**
 ## 1. Intercepted calls into libc, such as `malloc`, `socket`, `write`, `pthread_mutex_*` and many more

-Each of these actions are non-deterministic time.
+Each of these actions are known to have non-deterministic execution time.
 When these actions occur during a `[[clang::nonblocking]]` function, or any function invoked by this function, they print the stack and abort.

 [Example of this working in Compiler Explorer](https://godbolt.org/z/sPTh63o67).